-In this article, you’ll learn everything you need to know to get started with your camera’s Live View function.
+Keep reading and you’ll learn everything you need to know about getting started with your camera’s Live View function.

 What is Live View?

-Think of it as the viewfinder but on a display that also shows additional information such as
+You can think of the Live View as an Optical Viewfinder but on a bigger screen that also shows additional information such as

 - EXIF data

 Exactly which additional functions you can see depends on the specific camera you’re using but the above are the most common.

 You might not use all the extra functions at once but know that each of them can have a big impact on your workflow.
 For example, the Grid View is good to use when setting up a composition, the Live Histogram is good for making sure that you’re not over- or under-exposing, and the Spirit Level is useful to make sure the image is level.

 Recommended Reading: How Understanding the Histogram Will Improve Your Photography